 John Muirhead was born August 3rd 1913 in Plato Center, Illinois, a mid-west American farm town about the size of Quivalá.
 Plato’s population was disperse, as is Quivalá’s.
 John didn´t excel in school.
-My grand-parents raised him to be a farmer.
+His parents raised him to be a farmer.
 He lived 96 years in the house in which he was born, on the road named for our family.
 There he farmed virtually every day from early childhood until his death.
 Corn and cattle were his life; and his skill at raising both, his greatest source of pride.

 I feel my father´s presence as I walk the pathways of rural Guatemala through milpa and fields of vegetables verdant and lush, passing cattle, pigs, chickens, barking dogs, and people gathering firewood, or cultivating, planting, or harvesting their crops.
 The natural splendor of highland Guatemala would have excited my father.
 The wide variety and exceptional quality of your corn, vegetables, and fruits would have amazed him.

 My mother, Kathryn Thomas, was born August 29th 1914.
 She grew up near our family farm In South Burlington, Illinois, a settlement to this day smaller than Quivalá.
 Mom also lived on a farm on a road named for her family.
 She not only excelled in school; she was a genius.
 In those days that destined her to become a teacher.

 Kathryn taught in a one-room schoolhouse similar to the smallest rural schools of Guatemala today.
 When she married, she retired from full-time teaching to be a farm wife and raise a family, four boys and a girl.
 At a much higher level, though, she remained the community´s great teacher.
 Kathryn Thomas expressed strong anti-racist and anti-militarist views that changed the moral conscience of our town forever and rubbed off on neighboring communities.